Malay Annals: Compilation history

 On 13 May 1612, during the reign of Sultan Alauddin Riayat Shah III of Johor, the regent of Johor, Yang di-Pertuan Di Hilir Raja Abdullah also known as Raja Bongsu, had commissioned the rewriting and compilation work of the manuscript to the bendahara Tun Sri Lanang.
 In 1613, the Johorean capital, Batu Sawar was sacked by the Aceh Sultanate and Alauddin Riayat Shah, and his entire court, including Tun Sri Lanang and Raja Abdullah was captured and exiled to Aceh.
 Although Tun Sri Lanang managed to complete the bulk of the Malay Annals in Johor, he completed his work during his captivity in Aceh.

 In 1821, the English translation of Raffles MS no.18 by John Leyden was posthumously published in London.
 It included a foreword by Raffles himself, introducing the text and explaining its relevance in highlighting the potential congeniality of Malayans to British rule.
 It was then followed by the edited version in Malay by Abdullah Abdul Kadir, published in Singapore in 1831 and the compilation by Édouard Dulaurier in 1849.
 In 1915, William Shellabear's edition was published.
 It is considered as a hybrid long text, primarily based on Abdullah and Dulaurier's version but containing extracts from other texts as well.
 It was then followed by another translation of Raffles MS no.18, this time by Richard Olaf Winstedt in 1938.
 Another important version, compiled by Malaysian historian Abdul Samad Ahmad in 1979, uses the original title of the text, Sulalatus Salatin.
 Abdul Samad's compilation was based on three manuscripts that he named as A, B and C, kept in the library of Dewan Bahasa dan Pustaka, Kuala Lumpur.
-Two of the manuscripts, alternatively named as MS86 and MS86a by Dewan Bahasa dan Pustaka, were later referred in the nomination form submitted for UNESCO's Memory of the World Programme International Register.
+Two of the manuscripts, alternatively named as MS86 and MS86a by Dewan Bahasa dan Pustaka, were later referred in the nomination form submitted for UNESCO's Memory of the World International Register.